Does creatine make you gain weight

 1. Potential cognitive benefits

 Emerging research suggests that creatine supplementation may also have cognitive benefits.
-Some studies have found that Creatine can improve short-term memory, cognitive processing speed, and overall brain function, particularly in tasks that require quick thinking and problem-solving.
+Some studies have found that creatine can improve short-term memory, cognitive processing speed, and overall brain function, particularly in tasks that require quick thinking and problem-solving.
 While more research is needed to understand the extent of these cognitive benefits fully, creatine supplementation may hold promise for individuals looking to enhance their mental performance.

 Potential Drawbacks of Creatine Supplementation